LionelBeato/capybaras/week-2/day-6/OVERVIEW.md

 ## Notes and Links

-- If you need a third-party tool to create a link, [7-Zip comes highly recommended](https://www.7-zip.org/).
+- If you need a third-party tool to create a zip, [7-Zip comes highly recommended](https://www.7-zip.org/).

 - Today I mentioned the concept of *imperative programming*.
 Strictly speaking, imperative programming refers to a paradigm of coding that dictates a programs *state* using *statements*.
 You can think of it as giving your program commands.
 Compare and contrast with *declarative programming* which does not care about the *how* but the *what* of your code.
 Thus you would declare what you want to use in your program as opposed to describing how you would use them.